kurage-04/IPA-reader/README.md

-an IPA-reader for conlanger/ learning new language finished with claude code
+an IPA-reader for conlanger/ learning new language. finished with claude code